top of page

 Furthermore, the obligation for companies to foster climate transition plans through financial incentives has been eliminated.

 Despite these amendments, the directive's fundamental objectives remain intact, as highlighted by Heidi Hautala, Vice President of the European Parliament.
-While Hautala criticized the negotiation process as detrimental to the EU's decision-making credibility, she acknowledged the preservation of the directive's core essence.
+While Hautala criticized the negotiation process as detrimental to the EU's decision-making credibility, she acknowledged the preservation of the directive's essence.

-The CSDDD now awaits further deliberation in the EU Parliament, particularly within its legal affairs committee, ahead of a crucial final vote scheduled for April.
 This legislative milestone reflects the EU's commitment to embedding sustainability and corporate responsibility at the heart of its internal market, signaling a significant shift towards more accountable and transparent business practices on a global scale.

 Join our ESG Community Forum — a hub for collaboration and innovation in sustainability.
 Share knowledge, exchange best practices, and drive impactful change.